 - Digital First: one of the largest meetings of the digital age in Belgium (150 conferences and over 64,000 visitors).

-- The BIG squeeze: a digital entrepreneurship conference organised by Startups.be.
+- The BIG squeeze: a digital entrepreneurship conference organized by Startups.be.

 - Meetups: Virtual Reality in Belgium, Artificial Intelligence Brussels, the Belgian Internet of Things community.

-- Café Numérique: an international organisation of tech entrepreneurs who organise events “between the bar and the conference”.
+- Café Numérique: an international organization of tech entrepreneurs who organize events “between the bar and the conference”.

-- Hack Belgium: annual innovation festival with the goal of offering solutions for the most important social issues.
+- Hack Belgium Labs: events with the goal of offering solutions for the most important social issues.